gohugoio/hugo/docs/content/templates/functions.md

 ### default
 Checks whether a given value is set and returns a default value if it is not.
-"Set" in this context means true for booleans; non-zero for numeric types and times; non-zero length for strings, arrays, slices, and maps; any struct value;
+"Set" in this context means non-zero for numeric types and times;
+non-zero length for strings, arrays, slices, and maps;
-or non-nil for any other types.
+any boolean or struct value; or non-nil for any other types.

 e.g.